Investment in Canada

 Canada - Investment

-GDP growth accelerates in November; Preliminary estimate points to a slowdown in December
+GDP dips in July; preliminary estimate points to a strong increase in August

-Moreover, Statistics Canada released a special flash GDP estimate for December to provide a snapshot of the state of the economy.
-The preliminary figure pointed to a 0.3% increase in activity on a month-on-month seasonally-adjusted basis.
-Although a detailed breakdown was not released, the flash estimates attributed December’s growth to the real estate and mining sectors.
-That said, the retail and wholesale trade, and food and accommodation sectors weighed on growth in December due to tighter lockdown restrictions in most parts of the country to control the recent spike in new Covid-19 cases.
+Moreover, Statistics Canada released a special flash GDP estimate for August to provide a snapshot of the state of the economy.
+The preliminary figure pointed to a 0.7% increase in activity on a seasonally-adjusted month-on-month basis.
+Although a detailed breakdown was not released, the flash estimate attributed August’s increase to stronger retail trade, manufacturing, and accommodation and food output.

-FocusEconomics Consensus Forecast panelists see the economy growing 4.5% in 2021, which is down 0.2 percentage points from the previous month’s forecast, before growing 3.6% in 2022.
+FocusEconomics Consensus Forecast panelists see the economy growing 5.4% in 2021, which is up 0.7 percentage points from the previous month’s forecast, before growing 3.8% in 2022.

 Canada - Investment Data